 Engagement Keywords are a way for people to opt in to receive communications from your organization via text.
 Once opted in, you can use a Contact Group to target people who've opted into one of more of your keywords and send them a message.

-You'll tell people to text the Engagement Keyword to the short code (444999) to start receiving messages.
-For example, if you have a Engagement Keyword of INFO, you might say, "Text INFO to 444999 to get regular updates about what we're up to!"
+You'll tell people to text the Engagement Keyword to your giving number to start receiving messages.
+For example, if you have a Engagement Keyword of INFO, you might say, "Text INFO to (888) 555-1212 to get regular updates about what we're up to!"

-Once they text the keyword, they will receive a reply on a uniquely-assigned number that is different than 444999, with your auto-responder.
+Once they text the keyword, they will receive the auto-responder you have set up for the keyword.
 The auto-responder can again be anything you'd like, but it's best to let them know what to expect.
 For example:

 "Thanks!
 You'll receive regular updates about what we've been up to.
 No more than 4 per month."